dhis2/dhis2-docs/src/developer/web-api/data-exchange.md

 ### Example

 This example will demonstrate how to exchange data based on program indicators in the source DHIS 2 instance and data elements in the target instance.
-The `code` identifier scheme, which means the data exchange will use the `code` property on the metadata to map/reference the data.
+The `code` identifier scheme, which means the data exchange will use the `code` property on the metadata to reference the data.
 Using codes is useful when the ID properties don't match across DHIS 2 instances.
 The example will demonstrate how data can be aggregated in the source instance, including aggregation in time and the unit hierarchy, before being exchanged with the target instance.

 The example will exchange data using the DHIS 2 play environment, and refer to the 2.39 version at `https://play.dhis2.org/2.39` as the *source instance*, and the 2.38 version at `https://play.dhis2.org/2.38.1.1` as the *target instance*.
 Note that the URLs might change over time as new patch versions are released.